rifyne/radiate-laravel/readme.md

 radiate
 =======
-A Laravel 4 starter package with HTML5 Boiler Plate, Twitter Bootstrap, Font Awesome, SASS, and a quick little login/register script to get you started.
+A Laravel 4 starter package with HTML5 Boiler Plate, Bootstrap, Font Awesome, SASS, and a quick little login/register script to get you started.
 Nothing else.

 ### Tell me more...